 2730 Traralgon-Maffra Rd.
 Cowwarr, 3857 Australia.

-By road we are on the C105 off the A1 Princes Highway see map below
+On the C105 off the A1 Princes Highway see map below

 Vline link to regional public transport time tables for trains and buses

 NB: Traralgon is our closest rail station, there are connecting buses to Cowwarr for some of the trains.

 Located in Central Gippsland on the traditional home of the Gunaikurnai Nation and on the land of the Brayakaulung people.
 Cowwarr is derived from an indigenous place name and we acknowledge their elders past and present.
 Cowwarr is a small rural village that was originally based on farming and logging.
 After the discovery of gold it became a staging post and supply base for the Gippsland Gold Rush.
 It is now an irrigation farming district.
 Cowwarr, population approximately 100 in the township and around 300 in the surrounding farming district, has a friendly country pub, Cricket Club Hotel a general store serving as a post office and petrol station a Catholic Church and a tiny primary school.
 It has the usual country combination of sporting activities of Australian Rules football, cricket, netball and tennis.
 Swimming is in the Rainbow Creek picnic area on the edge of the village or at the local Cowwarr Weir reserve on the Thompson River about 10 minute drive up the road.
 There are plenty of opportunities for bike riding and walking as we are adjacent to the Gippsland Plains Rail Trail.

 Cowwarr is also a great jumping of point to explore the Gippsland lakes, beaches and high-country the diverse environments of temperate rain-forests to alpine plains.
 Tourism Wellington